Immigration Court Process, Including Appeals and Deportation Orders

 If you can, it is very helpful to find a lawyer who can represent you during this hearing.
 The results of past asylum cases suggest that it can be very difficult to win asylum in immigration court without legal help.

 If you cannot find a lawyer to represent you at your individual hearing, you can represent yourself.
 Read more here about how to prepare evidence for your case.
-These resources from other organizations can help you prepare for your individual hearing: Guide 1 and Guide 2.
+This resource from another organization can help you prepare for your individual hearing.

-Remember that if the judge denies your case during the merits hearing, you still have the right to contest that decision by appealing your case to the Board of Appeals (BIA).
-You cannot be deported while your appeal is pending.
+Remember that if the judge denies your case during the merits hearing, you still have the right to appeal that decision to the Board of Appeals (BIA).
+You cannot be deported while your appeal is pending and you can continue to use your work permit.
 But you must take the first step and submit your appeal within 30 days of the judge’s decision.

 If the judge denies your asylum case, ICE can detain you at the end of the hearing.
-As of spring 2025, we have started to hear more reports of this happening.
 Even if you appeal the decision, ICE can detain you while your appeal is in process.

 If the judge grants you asylum, it is generally safe to tell the judge you do not want to appeal.
 However, the government attorney may say that they want to appeal the judge’s decision to grant you asylum.
 If the judge grants asylum, you should not be detained.